Delazon Smith

 Delazon Smith (October 5, 1816 – November 19, 1860) was a Democratic Party politician who briefly represented the state of Oregon in the U.S. Senate in 1859.
 He served for less than one month (February 14 to March 3), making his term among the shortest on record in the Senate.
 Smith was also a newspaper editor in New York and Ohio, and served in the Oregon Territory's legislature.

 According to the obituary in the Chicago Tribune, "The adventurous character of Mr. Smith, and the noted eccentricity of his career, had given him a notoriety greater than is usual to men of a similar grade of ability and attainment."

 Early life

 Smith was born in New Berlin, New York on October 5, 1816.
 He was expelled from Oberlin College in Ohio in 1837, and excommunicated from "the church".
 He then began the study of law. and soon was admitted to the bar.
 In 1838 he established the New York Watchman newspaper in Rochester, New York, which he edited for two years.
 Smith also edited the True Jeffersonian and the Western Herald in Rochester for a time in 1840.
 In 1841, he founded the Western Empire in Dayton, Ohio.

 Anti-abolitionist

-Like most Democrats at the time, Delazon was opposed to the abolition of American slavery, and in particular to the warm treatment blacks received in Oberlin.
+Like most Democrats at the time, Delazon was opposed to the abolition of American slavery.
+Smith was opposed to Oberlin's admission of Black students and the role he claimed Oberlin students played in helping escaped slaves.
+He expressed contempt for the interracial friendships– and, he claimed, romantic relationships– he saw around him in college.